 My passion for Astronomy actually started when I was a kid, in the mountain ranges near my natal city, Córdoba (Spain), when I became an active amateur astronomer.
 Since 1991 I belong to the Agrupación Astronómica de Córdoba (AAC, Córdoba Astronomical Association).
 Besides being now a professional astronomer, I still feel like an amateur astronomer and indeed I enjoy a lot observing the sky with my eyes, binoculars or small telescopes and taking astronomical pictures using my own equipment.

 I consider that outreach and publicizing Astronomy to the general public is very important and I’m usually involved in these activities.
 That is the reason I created both El Lobo Rayado and The Lined Wolf.

 However, The Lined Wolf is not just a translation of El Lobo Rayado.
 Actually, I’m NOT going to translate a single post from one blog to the other.
 They will be complementary tools: I’ll continue writing in Spanish in El Lobo Rayado, as I consider it is very important to reach non-English speakers: the majority of the astronomical information, including press releases and hot news, is in English, and hence non-English speakers can still found some extra information about the most recent news about Astronomy in El Lobo Rayado.
 On the other hand, in the last few years I’ve been thinking it is also important for me to create my own blog about Astronomy in English.
-However, in this case my idea is to publicize my own research and explain the scientific papers I’m publishing, together with some of the adventures which involves to be a professional astronomer (observations in remote telescopes, conferences, workshops…).
-That is the aim that the blog The Lined Wolf has.
+However, in this case my idea is to publicize my own research and explain the scientific papers I’m publishing, together with some of the adventures which involves to be a professional astronomer (observations in remote telescopes, conferences, workshops…), plus advertising all the outreach and science communication activities I do in English (mainly in Australia).
+These are the aims that the blog The Lined Wolf has.